CR-Consulting-Cloud-DevOps/AZ-900-Labs/02-Azure-Network-NSG-Lab/README.md

 ## My Technical Approach

-I used a single, repeatable Bash script ('deploy-network.sh') that groups the Azure CLI commands to handle the diagnostic and correction cycle.
+I used a single, repeatable Bash script ('deploy_network.azcli') that groups the Azure CLI commands to handle the diagnostic and correction cycle.

 ### How I Implemented It